Strong existence and uniqueness of the tilt-indexed Busemann process in the planar corner growth model: Busemann functions generated by geodesics

 Recall that $\cgeod{}^{\zeta+,\pi_k}$ is indexed so that $\cgeod{n}^{\zeta+,\pi_k}\cdot(\evec_1+\evec_2)=\pi_n\cdot(\evec_1+\evec_2)$ for all $n\ge k$.
 By Theorem 4.3 in \cite{Geo-Ras-Sep-17-ptrf-2}, $\cgeod{}^{\zeta+,\pi_k}$ is directed into the segment $\Uset_{\zeta+}$.
 Thus the two geodesics must separate eventually, and so for large enough $n$, $\cgeod{n}^{\zeta+,\pi_k}\precneq \pi_n$.
 The monotonicity of planar LPP increments implies that \be \Lpp_{x-\evec_1,\pi_n} - \Lpp_{x,\pi_n} \le \Lpp_{x-\evec_1, \cgeod{n}^{\zeta+,\pi_k}} - \Lpp_{x, \cgeod{n}^{\zeta+,\pi_k}} \ee for any $x\in\Z^2$ such that the LPP values are defined.
 This so-called ``path crossing trick'' can be found for example in Lemma \ref{lm:B-order} below.
 Now on $\Omega_0$ we have this upper bound, assuming $\Busgeo(x,\pi_k)<\infty$:

 This completes the proof of Theorem \ref{thm:g400}. \end{proof}

-When $\w$ lies in the event $\Omega_0$ constructed in Theorem \ref{thm:g400} and $\gamma$ is a nontrivial semi-infinite geodesic in the environment $\w$, let $\Busgeo^\gamma(\w)$ denote the recovering cocycle constructed in Theorem \ref{thm:g400}.
-Nontrivial geodesics are those whose limiting directions do not include $\evec_2$ or $\evec_1$.
-Equivalently, a nontrivial geodesic is directed into some compact segment $\Uset_\xi$ inside the open segment $\,]\evec_2, \evec_1[\,$.
+When $\w$ lies in the event $\Omega_0$ constructed in Theorem \ref{thm:g400} and $\gamma$ is a nontrivial semi-infinite geodesic in the environment $\w$, let $\Busgeo_\gamma(\w)$ denote the recovering cocycle constructed in Theorem \ref{thm:g400}.
+The two trivial semi-infinite geodesics in $\Geo_u^\w$ are $u + \Z_+e_1$ and $u + \Z_+e_2$.
+All the other geodesics in $\Geo^\w_u$ are non-trivial.

-\begin{lemma} Let $\gamma\preceq \pi$ be two nontrivial semi-infinite geodesics in an environment $\w\in\Omega_0$.
+\begin{lemma} Let $\gamma\apreceq \pi$ be two nontrivial semi-infinite geodesics in an environment $\w\in\Omega_0$.
 Then, $\Busgeo_\gamma\preceq \Busgeo_\pi$.
 Consequently, if $\gamma\coal \pi$, then $\Busgeo_\gamma=\Busgeo_\pi$. \end{lemma}